V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

 All additional properties are stored in the `meta` parameter.
-We can now access this parameter using `route.meta.showWelcomeBoard`.
+You can access this parameter using `route.meta.showWelcomeBoard`.
 Be careful not to accidentally override predefined properties.

 #### Loading dynamic modules on transition

-We generally split our scripts and styles into different parts to improve loading speed.
+Usually, we separate our scripts and styles into different parts to improve loading speed.
-We may require the router to load some modules on transition.
-To do this, simply add a `load` function to your route.
+You can require the router to load certain modules upon transition.
+To do this, simply add a `load` function to the route.

 ```js
 export default {